What to Say and When to Say it: Live Fitness Coaching as a Testbed for Situated Interaction: Related Work

 Ego-Exo4D~\cite{grauman2023ego} includes a highly diverse set of activities, performed by participants with a variety of skill levels.
 Assembly-101~\cite{SenerCSHSWY22} features videos of people with diverse skill levels assembling and disassembling 101 ``take-apart'' toy vehicles.
-However, these datasets are not interactive and they do not include corrective feedbacks in case of mistakes (\cref{tab:stats}, col 6). \qevd{} is interactive and includes corrective feedbacks from the perceptive of the fitness coach.
+However, these datasets are not interactive and they do not include corrective feedbacks (\cref{tab:stats}, col 6). \qevd{} is interactive and includes corrective feedbacks from the perceptive of the fitness coach.

-On the other hand, WTAG~\cite{BaoYZSBISZC23} and HoloAssist~\cite{WangKRPCABFTFJP23} include corrective feedbacks and are focused at the development of interactive AI assistants.
+Similar to our work, WTAG~\cite{BaoYZSBISZC23} and HoloAssist~\cite{WangKRPCABFTFJP23} include corrective feedbacks and are focused on the development of interactive AI assistants.
 However, they focus on domains such as cooking or object manipulation.
 As they are recorded from an ego-centric perspective, they do not contain complex human actions (\cref{tab:stats}, col 3).
 Furthermore, while they include mistakes and associated corrective feedbacks, they do not include diverse examples of possible mistakes per target task (\cref{tab:stats}, col 7). \qevd{} is recorded from the perspective of a virtual fitness coach and includes fine-grained human actions -- diverse exercises and their variations including a wide diversity of mistakes per exercise.